The 12 Most Common Reasons for Returns

 The customer found a better price somewhere else

 There’s no better trigger for buyer’s remorse than to see the item you just purchased offered for sale at a much lower price elsewhere.
 One way to avoid losses from being undercut by your competitors is to offer price-matching guarantees.

 “Wardrobing” is the practice of purchasing an item with the intention of returning it once it has been used for a specific purpose.
 It might be a specialty tool purchased for a single use, a fancy garment worn for a special event, or a huge TV bought for a Super Bowl party.

 When merchants are accessible, easy to deal with, and quick to offer refunds when a customer is unhappy, they have a better chance of preventing disputes and avoiding friendly fraud.

-A return and refund policy that puts the customer first can be a very important part of any chargeback prevention strategy.
+No merchant enjoys having to give up revenue, but refunds are always a better alternative to chargebacks.
+A return and refund policy that puts the customer first can be an important part of any chargeback prevention strategy.